 How do you know if a food is GM or not?

-The reason I wanted to avoid GMO produce in the first place was due to the lack of research and knowledge on the side effects of long-term consumption of these foods.
-To me, changing the genetic structure of foods to be more resilient, to keep pests away, to look better, taste better, and for all those other reasons, seems a little risky.
-I feel we’re messing with Mother Nature a little too much in that sense, and it’s still so early on, we aren’t able to really distinguish what the long term consequences are.
+I personally choose avoid GMO produce due to the lack of research and knowledge on long-term effects of consuming these foods.
+Changing the genetic structure of foods seems a little risky, and as it’s still so early, we haven’t been able to really distinguish what the long term consequences are.

-So, with this is mind, I set out in search of ways we as consumers could use to identify GMO foods, and this is what I found…
+So, with this is mind, I looked at ways to identify what’s GMO and what’s not.

-Those little stickers that you have to pull off your fruit before eating it aren’t just there for decoration or for you to go and stick on your counter top after peeling it off.
-They’re actually a great tool in understanding how your produce was grown.
-Each fruit has a 4 or 5 digit Price Look-Up (or PLU) code that’s given based on how it was grown.
-Produce that has been grown conventionally has a 4-digit PLU code and generally begins with a 3 or 4.
-Organically grown produce has a 5-digit code and begins with a 9.
-Genetically modified produce has a 5-digit code as well, but the first number is an 8.
+Those little stickers that you have to pull off your fruit before eating aren’t just there for decoration.
+They’re actually a great tool to understand how your produce was grown.
+Each fruit has a 4 or 5 digit Price Look-Up (or PLU) code – given based on how it was grown.
+Produce that’s conventionally grown will have a 4-digit PLU code, which generally begins with a 3 or 4.
+Organically grown produce will have a 5-digit code which begins with a 9.
+Genetically modified produce has a 5-digit code also, but the first number is an 8.

-An example of this for an apple might be: for conventionally grown it would be 4015; if it was organic it would be 94015; while a genetically modified apple would be 84015.
+For example, for conventionally grown it would be 4015; for organic it would be 94015; while genetically modified would be 84015.

 Existing GM Crops

 According to the Department of Health, the only genetically modified fresh produce grown in Australia are cotton, canola, and safflower, with some current experimental field plantings of GM banana, barley, ryegrass, mustard, sugarcane and wheat.
-In the past they have trialled rice, clover, maize, poppy, papaya, pineapple and grapevines.
+In the past, trials have been conducted on plants such as rice, clover, maize, poppy, papaya, pineapple and grapevines.

 Sources of GM Food & Ingredients

 In Australia, GM whole foods such as soy, sugar beet, or maize may be used as ingredients in food, but none of these foods are actually grown here.
-However, some products for sale in Australia may contain imported GM ingredients, so just something to be wary of.
+However, some products sold in Australia may contain imported GM ingredients, which is something to be wary of.

-The main sources of GM foods here in the land down under are:
+The main sources of GM foods here in Australia include:

 - GM soy that’s been imported: Used as an ingredient in a wide range of foods such as chocolate, potato chips, margarine, mayonnaise, biscuits and bread.

-- GM corn that’s been imported: Found as an ingredient in imported foods like breakfast cereals, bread, corn chips, gravy mixes, corn oil, corn flour and corn syrup.
+- GM corn that’s been imported: An ingredient in imported foods like breakfast cereals, bread, corn chips, gravy mixes, corn oil, corn flour and corn syrup.